ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-specific-field-of-a-parent-document.md

 20: CAST REF:Parent CONST:Aloe.EnterpriseOne.Model.Crm.Presales.Offer
 ```

-It is supposed to show such calculated attribute in document form where the parent document is exactly offer.
+It is supposed to show such calculated attributes in the document form where the parent document is 'offer'.